 We have seen a lot of activity by offshore advisers looking to promote QROPS to those with UK pensions that reside within the EU.
 However, much of it based purely around the opinion of one particular Malta based adviser firm, Blevins Franks.
 Now, we hold Blevins Franks tax guides in high esteem and we respect their opinion.
 However, in this instance Blevins Franks have used words like “may be” rather than British pensions “will be” subject to Spanish Wealth Tax.

 So, we have asked accountants and tax advisers in Spain about this and not everyone agrees.
-Most significantly, no-one can cite any cases of actual people who have been told their British pension fund (not their income or lump sum) will actually be subject to Wealth Tax.
+Most significantly, no-one can cite any cases of actual people under the age of 56 who have been told their British pension fund (not their income or lump sum) will actually be subject to Wealth Tax.

 Perhaps the readers of this article can enlighten us.